sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 Salesforce
 ================
-Fire Insights enable to Read from and Write to Salesforce using cdata JDBC Driver.
+Fire Insights enables to Read from and Write to Salesforce using cdata JDBC Driver.

 Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Fire Insights

 Download and Configure cdata JDBC Driver
 ----------------

-Login to cdata Salesforce JDBC Driver page and Click on Download Trial version, after adding some needed information you can download in zip format in your system.
+Login to cdata Salesforce JDBC Driver page and click on ``Download Trial version``, after adding some required information.
+The driver file can be downloaded in zip format in your system.

   * cdata JDBC Driver URL :  https://www.cdata.com/drivers/salesforce/download/jdbc/